libsyz/ruby_workouts/readme.md

 - Become faster at doing frequent manipulations with core data structures.

 Therefore, most exercises can be solved with 1-2 lines of code.
-These are not katas to help you refine your thinking.
+These are not katas to stretch your algorithmic thinking, but exercises to help you internalize Ruby fundamentals.
 The test cases are there to provide guardrails, but they are not exhaustive.

 ### About